Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 Have your child stand up straight.

-Have your child take a deep breath and put the mouthpiece in his or her mouth.
+Have your child take a deep breath and put the mouthpiece in their mouth.
 Lips should be sealed tightly around the mouthpiece.

-Your child should blow out as hard and as fast as he or she can.
+Your child should blow out as hard and as fast as they can.

 Write down the number where the pointer has stopped on the scale.